HTML24/HTML5-template/README.md

 To use this, simply make a clone of this GitHub Repository to the wanted folder directory of the new project.

+If you choose to download this template as a ZIP-file then we advise you to remember to delete unnecessary files such as .gitignore files.

 Below is a description of this HTML5 template.